The Big Pants: part one

 “But you know, it’s the set point.
 You’re supposed to find it.”

 They had got this far along.
 He would not normally have lit into conversation with a woman.
 In a bar, he couldn’t have done it.
 Toby Messerman, who charged four thousand eight hundred sixty-three dollars for a seven day retreat, might yet offer a bargain.

-“Grow up,” he said, under his breath…that, and his words, as he hoped, not audible.
+“Grow up,” he said, under his own breath.

 “Can we truly feel ourselves equal to all beings, faceless, disembodied, communicating via mind alone, all our worth measured in spirit and intellect?
 I can’t see your faces.
 I suspect you are somewhat abashed.”

 Toby asked them why this was so.